The Trauma-Focused Recovery (TFR) Model

 14. Cloitre, M., Courtois, C. A., Charuvastra, A., et al. (2012).
 Treatment of complex PTSD: Results of the ISTSS expert clinician survey on best practices.
 Journal of Traumatic Stress, 25(6), 605–613.
 Expert consensus on best practices for complex PTSD treatment — formally endorsing phase-based sequencing and confirming that stabilization must precede processing for clients with significant trauma histories and co-occurring conditions.
 View on PubMed

 15. Karsberg, S., Najavits, L., Pedersen, M. U., Elklit, A., & Vang, M. L. (2025).
 Trauma and ICD-11 PTSD in substance use disorder treatment: a Danish multi-site study.
 BMC Psychiatry, 25, 770.
-Contemporary multi-site study confirming that 25% of SUD treatment populations meet full PTSD criteria on intake, with an additional 15% carrying subclinical trauma symptoms — meaning roughly 40% enter treatment with significant trauma-related distress that standard addiction protocols don't systematically address.
+Contemporary multi-site study (n=1,347) confirming that roughly 25% of individuals in a Danish SUD treatment population met full ICD-11 PTSD criteria on intake, with an additional 15% carrying subclinical trauma symptoms — meaning approximately 40% entered treatment with significant trauma-related distress that standard SUD treatment protocols are not designed to systematically screen for or address.
 View via DOI

 16. Teicher, M. H., & Samson, J. A. (2016).
 Annual research review: Enduring neurobiological effects of childhood abuse and neglect.
 Journal of Child Psychology and Psychiatry, 57(3), 241–266.
 Documents the lasting neurobiological changes produced by childhood adversity — establishing the mechanistic basis for why trauma reshapes threat perception, impulse control, and stress regulation in ways that precede and drive addiction, and why those changes require more than behavioral intervention to address.
 View on PubMed